How to Combat Sugar Cravings & Achieve Your Health Goals

 Being aware of why you are craving sugar is the number one way to keep your cravings at bay.
 So, if you find yourself reaching for the chocolate bar, ask yourself, am I overtired?
 Have I been eating enough healthy food lately?
 Did my last meal have enough protein?

 And if the cravings won’t budge, try the distraction method.
-Before you give in, go for a walk around the block, do some push-ups, have a large glass of water, or call a friend.
+Before you give in, go for a walk around the block, have a large glass of water, or call a friend.
 Do something to distract yourself in the moment, and often, your craving will disappear.

 And remember to go easy on yourself; a treat here and there is okay.
 Stick to the 90/10 rule: wholesome, healthy food 90% of the time and treats 10% of the time.